sun-umn/Self-Validation/index.md

 ## Image denoising

-The power of [Deep Image Prior (DIP)](https://ieeexplore.ieee.org/abstract/document/8579082) and [Deep Decoder (DD)](https://openreview.net/forum?id=rylV-2C9KQ) was initially only demonstrated on Gaussian denoising.
+The power of [DIP](https://ieeexplore.ieee.org/abstract/document/8579082) and [DD](https://openreview.net/forum?id=rylV-2C9KQ) was initially only demonstrated on Gaussian denoising.
 Here, to make the evaluation more thorough, we also experiment with denoising impulse, shot, and speckle noise, on a [standard image denoising dataset](https://webpages.tuni.fi/foi/GCF-BM3D/index.html#ref_results) (9 images).
 For each of the 4 noise types, we test a low and a high noise level (details in the Appendix of our paper).
 To obtain the final degraded results, we run [DIP](https://ieeexplore.ieee.org/abstract/document/8579082) for 150K iterations.
 The denoising results are measured in terms of the gap metrics that we define---PSNR gap (PG) and SSIM gap (SG)---are summarized in [Figure 3](http://).

 Our typical detection gap is ≤ 1 measured in ES-PG, and ≤ 0.1 measured in ES-SG.
 If [DIP](https://ieeexplore.ieee.org/abstract/document/8579082) just runs without ES, the degradation of quality is severe, as indicated by both BASELINE-PG and BASELINE-SG. ***Evidently, our DIP+AE can save the computation and the reconstruction quality, and return an estimate with near-peak performance for almost all images, noise types, and noise levels that we test***.